 • substance and alcohol use – including novel psychoactive substances (NPSs) such as Spice

-• autism, Aspberger’s syndrome and autistic spectrum disorder
+• autism, Asperger’s syndrome and autistic spectrum disorder

 • depressive disorders